Table of Contents

 Your MAGI is your gross income, minus certain deductions you might have taken, plus any tax-exempt interest earnings.
 If the working spouse isn't covered by a retirement plan at work, there's no MAGI-based limit on the deductibility of traditional IRA contributions.

-For 2019, if the MAGI reported on your joint tax return is no more than $103,000, you can deduct the full amount of your spousal and other non-Roth IRA contributions.
-That deductibility begins to phase out between $103,000 and $123,000, and is not available if your MAGI exceeds $123,000.
+For 2020, if you're covered by a retirement plan at work and the MAGI reported on your joint tax return is no more than $104,000, you can deduct the full amount of your spousal and other non-Roth IRA contributions.
+That deductibility begins to phase out between $104,000 and $124,000, and is not available if your MAGI exceeds $124,000.

 Roth IRA contributions — including spousal Roth IRAs — aren't deductible, because you pay those taxes up front.